XRPLF/xrpl.js/README.md

 ### Report an issue

 Experienced an issue?
-Report it [here](https://github.com/XRPLF/xrpl.js/issues/new) so we can make our library better.
+Report it [here](https://github.com/XRPLF/xrpl.js/issues/new).

 ## More Information